gvwilson/sensibleadventures/nardica/nardica.md

 And more than anything in the world,
 Madi wanted to be part of it.

 "Girl!
 Girl!
-Slag it, woman, where's that lazy girl at now?"
+Slag it, woman, where's that affing girl at now?"
 Madi jumped at the sound of Uncle Jack's bellow in the galley below her.
 He'd been out with his mates last night, which was Uncle Jack-speak for drinking more than he could handle